GCSE English (Adult)

 Why should I choose to study the course at Warrington & Vale Royal College?

-Warrington & Vale Royal College has been rated as a good college in the latest Ofsted inspection.
+Warrington & Vale Royal College has been rated as a Good provider in our latest Ofsted inspection.
 Our tutors are dedicated to helping you achieve your goals in a supportive and inclusive learning environment.

 What are the entry requirements?

-All applicants for GCSE will be required to complete an assessment to ensure you can cope with the demands of the course.
+Finally, all applicants will be required to complete an assessment to ensure they can meet the demands of the course.

 What are my funding options?

-For any funding enquiries, please contact our Learner Services Team by calling 01925 494400 or emailing learner.services@wvr.ac.uk.
+For personalised advice on funding, please contact our Learner Services Team on 01925 494 400 or email learner.services@wvr.ac.uk.

 Are there any additional costs associated with the course?

 There are no additional costs associated with this course.
-You will need to provide your own stationary.
+You will need to provide your own stationery.

 Careers Information